EHR Automation Without APIs: An Interface for Legacy Health Systems

 What Makes Healthcare EHR Automation Different

-What makes healthcare EHR automation with computer use agents different from general desktop automation.
+What makes healthcare EHR automation through an interface layer different from general desktop automation.

 Configuration variability.
 Every healthcare practice customizes their EHR differently.
 Templates, fields, layouts, and workflows vary between organizations and even between departments within the same organization.
-The agent needs to handle variations it has not seen before, which requires visual understanding rather than rigid scripting.
+Deterministic workflows handle the known layouts on every run, and a recovery agent adapts when it hits a variation it has not seen before.

 Data sensitivity.
 Every screen the agent sees may contain protected health information.
 The automation infrastructure must be HIPAA compliant from the ground up: encrypted screenshots, access controls, audit trails, and secure data handling.